cooko82/Finance_Insights/README.md

 * **Interactive Q&A:** Implements a **chat interface** (`st.chat_input`) allowing users to ask **follow-up questions** to the LLM, grounding the responses in the initial analysis and stock context using session state (`st.session_state`) for conversation history.

 ---
+## Example of what it looks like

+---

-## 💻 Technical Stack and Architecture
+## Technical Stack and Architecture

 This project leverages a modern Python data science stack with a focus on local LLM deployment.